M-HT/SR/games/Albion/release/linux/armv7-gnueabihf/readme-Linux.txt

 Libraries
 ---------

-The game (SDL1 version) requires following 32-bit libraries: SDL, SDL_mixer, OpenGL On debian based distributions these libraries are in following packages: libsdl1.2debian libsdl-mixer1.2 libgl1

-The game (SDL2 version) requires following 32-bit libraries: SDL2, SDL2_mixer
+The game requires following 32-bit libraries: SDL2, SDL2_mixer
 On debian based distributions these libraries are in following packages: libsdl2-2.0-0 libsdl2-mixer-2.0-0

 Following optional 32-bit library is needed only to create screenshots in PNG format (selectable in configuration file): zlib